augustinechiajh/portfolio/content/authors/augustine-chia/_index.md

 - augustine-chia
 # resume download button
 btn:
-- url : "files/cv-chia-ji-hong-augustine.pdf"
+- url : "#contact"
-  label : "Download Resume"
+  label : "Let's Connect"
 layout: single
 # Is this the primary user of the site?
 superuser: true